-- GCC recommended that the text for the containment requirements for the certification of WPV eradication be modified and communicated to all NACs and relevant stakeholders: 'Safe and secure containment of poliovirus retained in facilities, such as laboratories and vaccine manufacturing facilities - all facilities retaining WPV (all serotypes), VDPV (all serotypes) or OPV2/Sabin2 are expected to achieve a CC, or a time-limited ICC, with a clear end-point for obtaining a CC agreed with the GCC'. - 2.
-GCC recommended that all novel poliovirus strains of all serotypes be included on country survey forms e.g., nOPV1 to 3, S19 etc. - 3.
-The GCC recommended that data be collected on the indicators to complete an initial version of the country dashboard for containment indicators and this dashboard should be presented to the GCC for consideration in use to aid in the determination of the certification of containment at a future GCC meeting. - 4.
-GCC recommended that annual surveys should be conducted for facilities based on a prioritized list, rather than resurveying every facility annually, developed by the NPCC. - 5.
-The GCC recommended that data be collected on the indicators to complete an initial version of a country dashboard and that this should be presented to the GCC to guide the determination of the certification of containment at a future GCC meeting.
+- 1. GCC recommended that all novel poliovirus strains of all serotypes be included on country survey forms e.g., nOPV1 to 3, S19 etc. - 2.
+The GCC recommended that data be collected on the indicators to complete an initial version of the country dashboard for containment indicators and this dashboard should be presented to the GCC for consideration in use to aid in the determination of the certification of containment at a future GCC meeting. - 3.
+GCC recommended that annual surveys should be conducted for facilities based on a prioritized list, rather than resurveying every facility annually, developed by the NPCC.
+The GCC - 4.
+Although minimal oversight of PIM is desired by GCC, the GCC recommends WHO to explore the model of PIM oversight used by the rinderpest program and provide further options for the GCC to consider for the oversight of PIM, poliovirus.